jtbry/superbot_panel/server/README.md

 ## Migrations
 Any changes to the database will be tracked and applied via a migrations sytem.
 The ORM library we are using is called Sequelize.
 Tables will be accessed through their respective models, a table's model should reflect any changes made via migrations.
-To apply migrations you can run `npm migrations` or `npx sequelize-cli db:migrate`
+To apply migrations you can run `npm run migrations` or `npx sequelize-cli db:migrate`

 More sequelize info available here:
   * [Manual / Guides](https://sequelize.org/master/)